Writing a HTTP Server in Zig

 .

 This was an extremely fun exercise to lean more Zig.
 The cool thing about an HTTP server is that there is so much to implement but a lot of it isn’t very complex.
-However, I still get excited about FastAPI and you’ve been following the excellent third party libraries.
+However, I have ever seen.